-How to Remove Your Name from Google Search for Free
+How to Remove Your Personal Info from Google search?

 On April 27, 2022, Alphabet announced a long-awaited feature allowing people to remove personal information from Google’s search results.
 Alphabet has lowered the bar for having results removed from its Google Search product—good news if you value your privacy.

 It’s not all good news, though.
-Submitting a removal request isn’t the quickest or easiest process.
-Plus, not every piece of your personal information that shows up on Google is eligible for removal, and there are no strict eligibility criteria—each removal request is evaluated by Google.
+Not every piece of your personal information that shows up on Google is eligible for removal, and there are no strict eligibility criteria—each removal request is evaluated by Google.

 What can be removed with the new Google removal tool